| The other

 countryside, of course if its on private land seek permission

 first, and walk slowly along the hedgerows.
+On

 my last fishing trip I spotted wild blackberries, an old cherry